duck531a98/esp8266-weather-station-epaper/README.md

 ![](https://github.com/duck531a98/esp8266-weather-station-epaper/raw/master/pics/20170623_220040.jpg)

 ## BOM
 1. 2.9inch e-paper from Waveshare
-2. Nodemcu or Wemos or integrated PCB( gerber files in /PCB folder )
+2. Nodemcu or Wemos or integrated PCB( gerber files in /PCB folder not published yet )
 3. Li-Po battery
-4. 3d printed case(STL files in /3d folder)
+4. 3d printed case(STL files in /3d folder still in revising )

 ## Uploading code to esp8266
 Add esp8266 to boards manager in arduino ide.
-Use arduino ide to upload the code.
+Follow this guide https://github.com/esp8266/Arduino#installing-with-boards-manager.
 Don't forget to upload font files.
+Follow this guide to upload font files to spiff meomory. https://arduino-esp8266.readthedocs.io/en/latest/filesystem.html#uploading-files-to-file-system.

+## Connect esp8266 to display module
+BUSY---->gpio4
+RST---->gpio2
+DC---->gpio5
+CS---->gpio15
+CLK---->gpio14
+DIN---->gpio13

+Connect gpio16 to rst on esp8266 to wakeup esp8266 from deep sleeping with internal timer.

+There will be two versions of my pcb.
+One without epaper driving components and One with driving components.
+I'm still testing them to make sure they are reliable.
+Also Mike is making that board, too.

 ## Font
 I developped this tool to generate your own font (unicode ucs-2) https://github.com/duck531a98/font-generator

 Since arduino ide is compiling the code to utf-8 charset.
 There is a internal function to convert utf-8 to unicode ucs-2.
-Display strings typed in to arduino ide with function DrawUTF. font should be uploaded into spiff memory of esp8266
+Display strings typed in to arduino ide with function DrawUTF.

+Font files should be uploaded into spiff memory of esp8266.

+A full unicode ucs-s font with 16x16 size will be 2MB.
+So if you don't need to display multi language, just convert ascii characters.

 ## Low power issues
-Since regulator AMS1117 have a quiescent current about several mA, so node mcu is not suitable for battery powered.
+Since regulator AMS1117 and CP2102 have a quiescent current about several mA, so nodemcu is not suitable for battery powered.

 A low quiescent current LDO is needed.
+I'm testing HT7333 now, see how long could my board works with a 400mAh battery.
 Esp8266 consumes about 20-25uA in deep sleeping mode.

+## Weather Forecast Data
+I'm using api from heweather.com.
+Because Esp8266 don't have enough RAM to handle HTTPS connection, so I build a website on 000webhost.com to transmit the data via HTTP.
+To reduce the consumption of the 3000 free requests per day, I build a cache, you will get the same returns in 20 mins.

+Highly recommend you to build your own website.
+I can't guarantee mine will works forever.

+You can find php files in /php folder.

+## Thanks
+Thanks to Mike Daniel Fred.
+They led me into the world of esp8266.
+Thanks to their work on esp8266 weahter stations, wifi manager, json parser and so on.
+Thanks to Mike, for now he's the only one which I could share and ask for help about electronic stuffs.